Azure/azure-docs-sdk-java/docs-ref-services/latest/mixedreality-authentication-readme.md

 ---
 title: Azure Mixed Reality client library for Java
 keywords: Azure, java, SDK, API, azure-mixedreality-authentication, mixedreality
+description: This package supports exchanging Mixed Reality account credentials for an access token from the STS that can be used to access Mixed Reality services.
 author: craigktreasure
 ms.author: crtreasu
 ms.date: 04/08/2022